The Story of the Band’s Thanksgiving Farewell

-A wise man once said it's better to burn out than fade away, and on Thanksgiving Day of 1976, one of the best live acts of the rock era went out in a blaze of glory.
+A wise man once said it's better to burn out than fade away, and on Thanksgiving Day in 1976, the Robbie Robertson-era edition of Band did just that: Their final concert together was a blaze of glory called The Last Waltz.

-After spending more than 15 years on the road – first as a backing band and then as a recording act in their own right — the Band called it quits as a touring entity by leading an all-star ensemble through an epic night of food, dancing, and rock 'n' roll that was aptly dubbed ‘The Last Waltz.’
-Commemorated by director Martin Scorsese, the event would later serve as the grist for one of the most beloved concert films of all time, but on November 25, 1976, it was simply one heck of a show.
+After spending more than 15 years on the road – first as a backing band and then as a recording act in their own right – they called it quits as a touring entity by leading an all-star ensemble through an epic night of food, dancing and rock 'n' roll.
+Commemorated by director Martin Scorsese, the event would later serve as the grist for one of the most beloved concert films of all time, but on Nov.
+25, 1976, it was simply one heck of a show.

-Along the way, the Band scored a number of Top 40 hits — a rather remarkable feat given that, in the context of the times, their music was resolutely and singularly old-fashioned, evoking a homespun Appalachian feel that was often utterly out of step with current trends.
-That didn't stop them from breaking the Top 40 with several singles, including 1969's ‘Up on Cripple Creek’ and 1972's ‘Don't Do It.’
-(Ironically, the song that would become arguably their trademark number, ‘The Weight,’ petered out in the lower reaches of the pop chart.)
+In the context of the times, their music was resolutely and singularly old-fashioned, evoking a homespun Appalachian feel that was often utterly out of step with current trends.
+That didn't stop them from breaking the Top 40 with several singles, including 1969's "Up on Cripple Creek" and 1972's "Don't Do It."
+(Ironically, the song that would become arguably their trademark number, "The Weight," petered out in the lower reaches of the pop chart.)

-Watch the Band perform ‘The Night They Drove Old Dixie Down’ during ‘The Last Waltz’
+Watch the Band Perform 'The Night They Drove Old Dixie Down'